LeifMessinger/fatdeck/README.md

 This script may or may not get updated as the steam deck gets updated.
 Should work regardless.
 Hopefully this hack becomes obsolete.

 I straight up copied the btrfdeck downloader, but it should work regardless.
+Also not tested.

 # Guide:
 ## 1. Download this project to your home directory of the deck.